rji-futures-lab/django-rmp-data/README.md

 ```
 Then you type `Y` and hit enter.

-**If this doesnt' work**, then fall back to installing the necessary version of Python:
+**If this doesn't work**, then fall back to installing the necessary version of Python:

 ```bash
 pyenv install 3.6.6